There’s two main types of air pollution – indoor air pollution, and outdoor air pollution.

 Effects

-Ground level ozone can cause the muscles in the airways to constrict, trapping air in the alveoli.
-This leads to wheezing and shortness of breath.
-People with asthma and children, older adults, and people who are active outdoors, especially outdoor workers are most at risk.
-There are other health issues ground ozone can cause as well (EPA.gov)
+Ground level ozone can [affect the airways and breathing].
+People with asthma and children, older adults, and people who are active outdoors, especially outdoor workers are most at risk (EPA.gov)

 Nitrogen Dioxide As An Air Pollutant